Prethermalization and transient dynamics of the Multi-Channel Kondo systems under generic quantum quenches: Insights form Large-$N$ Schwinger-Keldysh approach: Acknowledgements

 \section{Acknowledgements}

-I.J acknowledge the discussion with Frachesco Piazza.
-We thank Stefan Kirchner and Chung-Hou Chung for the discussion and the National Center for Theoretical Sciences (NCTS) for the support.
+I.J. acknowledge the discussion with Francesco Piazza.
+We thank Stefan Kirchner, Chung-Hou Chung, Miguel A. Cazalilla, and Ethan Lake for the discussion, and the National Center for Theoretical Sciences (NCTS) for the support.
 This work is supported by the National Science and Technology Council of Taiwan under Grants No. NSTC 112- 2636-M-007-007.

 \begin{appendix}